 As it says in the word it’s a double-decker.
 You can fit two bows in there, but you don’t need two bows to use it efficiently!
 You can do just as a friend of mine.
 Use the bottom deck for your extra gear and the top deck for your bow.
-This way you have a great and save storage space for your extra gear and same for your bow.
+This way you have a great and safe storage space for your extra gear and the same for your bow.
 Highly, highly recommend this product.
 If I could choose one bow case out of all on the list, I would choose this one for sure.

 SKB iseries Double Bow Case